zmzmstz/hacktrick-write-up/brute_COMPLETE/brute.md

 S = 18

-Anahtar Hesaplama: Şifreli metinden düz metni çıkartarak anahtarı buluruz ve mod 26 alırız.
+Key Calculation: We find the key by subtracting the plaintext from the ciphertext and take mod 26.

-İlk harf: J (9) - G (6) = 3 --> D
+First letter J (9) - G (6) = 3 --> D
-İkinci harf: R (17) - O (14) = 3 --> D
+Second letter: R (17) - O (14) = 3 --> D
-Üçüncü harf: S (18) - P (15) = 3 --> D
+Third letter: S (18) - P (15) = 3 --> D
-Anahtar Sonucu: Anahtar harflerimiz **DDD** olarak bulunur.
+Key Result: Our key letters are found as **DDD**.

-Sonuç olarak, Vigenère anahtarı "**DDD**" olacaktır.
-Bu anahtar kullanılarak "GOP" düz metni "JRS" şifreli metnine çevrilmiştir.
+As a result, the Vigenère key will be "**DDD**".
+Using this key, the plaintext "GOP" is translated into the ciphertext "JRS".

-Bu kısımda yine CyberChef'ten yararlanalım.
+Let's use CyberChef again for this part.

 ![alt text](brute.png)
-İşte flagimiz hazır.
+Here's our flag.